 Contact information, including the name of the PI, is featured prominently so participants know exactly who to contact and how.

-Contact Jane Doe at
+Contact Jane Doe at research@example.com for more information.

 If you're 18 years or older and have no allergies, you can participate in our study to determine which cupcake flavor prevails.
 The study will be on the Main Campus where you'll blind taste and rate four cupcake samples.
 Participation will take 30 minutes of your time - plus, you'll get to take home an extra of your favorite cupcake!